Content verified:

 In the Sea-to-Sky corridor, the timing of maintenance matters as much as the maintenance itself.
 Once snow arrives, roof access is limited or impossible.
 That makes pre-winter inspections and repairs critical - issues that go into winter unaddressed will only be worse by spring.
 And spring post-melt inspections need to happen early, before freeze-thaw damage has a chance to worsen through the shoulder season.

-Annual Maintenance Programs
+How Are Annual Maintenance Programs Structured for Snow Country?

 Our Sea-to-Sky maintenance programs are structured around the corridor's extreme seasonal swings.
 Fall inspections ensure your roof enters winter in the best possible condition - drains clear, membranes intact, flashings sealed.
 Spring post-melt inspections assess freeze-thaw damage and set priorities for repair before the summer tourism season.
 For properties in Whistler and Pemberton, we also offer mid-winter snow load monitoring as part of our maintenance programs.